OpenNuvoton/NUC505BSP/SampleCode/ISP/Readme.txt

       - ISP will show the file name and file size befire updating SPI Flash.

 - App Firmware
    - The way to enter ISP mode: Set SYS->BOOTSET to 0XE and set CPU reset.
+(SYS->BOOTSET can't be modified when ICE mode)